 They’re meant to be worn during the colder months.
 Depending on how cold it gets in your local area, there is a choice of a full length vs 3/4 length bib tights.

-A full length bib tights extend all the way to your ankle, while a 3/4 one will extend to just below your knees.
-The majority of them would also include an inner fleeced layer to keep your warm.
+Full-length bib tights extend all the way to your ankle, while a 3/4 one will extend to just below your knees.
+The majority of them would also include an inner fleeced layer to keep you warm.

-A good quality pair of cycling bibs that fit well can make or break your riding experience than your frame, wheels, fuel and just about anything else.
+A good quality pair of cycling bibs that fit well can make or break your riding experience than your bike frame, wheels, fuel, and just about anything else.

-Here are some things to consider when buying your next pair of cycling bibs.
+Here are 5 things to consider when buying your next pair of cycling bibs.

 Spandex is the main material used in cycling bibs today.

-You’ll probably noticed that many cycling bibs today, especially those mid to high-end ones, use a combination of spandex with other complex, technical sports materials such as Polyamide (nylon) and Polyester.
+You’ll probably noticed that many cycling bibs today, especially those mid to high-end ones, use a combination of spandex with other complexes, technical sports materials such as Polyamide (nylon) and Polyester.

-That’s because spandex, while being stretchy, isn’t very breathable and that’s not ideal if you’re sweating buckets during the summer.
-The combination of spandex and other materials is to improve fit and comfort, breathability, reduce heat absorption and block the sun’s UV rays.
+That’s because spandex, while being stretchy, isn’t very breathable, and that’s not ideal if you’re sweating buckets during the summer.
+The combination of spandex and other materials improves fit and comfort, breathability, reduces heat absorption, and blocks the sun’s UV rays.

 Fit and comfort everything when selecting bib shorts.
 It’s also a very personal thing and differs for everyone.

 You’ll often come across that someone who owns a few pairs of the same cycling bibs.
-Once you’ve found the ideal bibs, you stick to it.
+Once you’ve found the ideal bibs, you stick to them.